 To do this in GA, go to Conversions > Multi-channel Funnels > Assisted Conversions.
 Click on a channel and look at the Click Direct Conversion Value column to see how much revenue it generated, both directly and indirectly.

-ROI has always been harder to calculate on the social media site.
+ROI has always been harder to calculate on social media.
 That’s mainly a) due to the attribution problem I mentioned earlier, and b) since likes and shares don’t directly result in revenues.

 A top cost factor for digital brands, and especially SaaS vendors, is customer churn, as I shared in this SmartInsights post.
 By better listening to, and acting upon, feedback from your customers, you can lower this churn rate, and thus your churn-related costs.
 These cost reductions have high revenue leverage.
 According to Bain & Company research, increasing customer retention by just 5% increased profits by 25% to 95%.